4 reasons why joint-friendly fitness is also more effective

 In addition to burnout, overuse injuries can hinder your ability to consistently show up in your workouts.

 As I mentioned in the introduction, a program that is full of “low-impact” moves is not necessarily a joint-friendly program.
-Although you are not contending with the systemic difficulties that can come with a HIIT program, you can still develop joint injuries over time from that type of programming.
+You are not contending with the systemic difficulties that can come with a HIIT program.
+But you can still develop joint injuries over time from that type of programming.